conduktor/conduktor-coding-challenge/frontend-developers/README.md

 We're hiring full-remote Front-end Developers experimented with React and Typescript, with an interest in beautiful UIs, able to think as a user (UX), and used to work with backend teams (Scala here).

-# 1. The Job requirements

-Please confirm that you fit our position: [Front-End Developer](https://apply.workable.com/conduktor/j/5F3415C656/).

-# 2. The Application Process
+- Job description to read: [Front-End Developer](https://apply.workable.com/conduktor/j/5F3415C656/).

-Please read this if you want to apply: [How our Application process works?](../application-process.md).
+- Please read this if you want to apply: [How our Application process works?](../application-process.md).
 This is necessary to ensure your application process will be smooth.

-# 3. The Challenge
+# The Challenge

 Conduktor is a software company centered around Apache Kafka.
 Apache Kafka is _basically_ a message broker.
 It has _topics_ containing _data_.
 Any application can send data to Apache Kafka, and other applications can "listen" to these incoming data.